sbseltzer/kioku-srs/MODEL.md

   -- This would include stuff like default note types, default scripts, default tags, etc.
 ```

-## Repository Usage
+## Repository/Storage Usage

 I've now got at least 3 sections detailing all the horrific problems with using Git as a backend.
 Namely because there are so many options.
 It's looking more and more like the best option is a roll-my-own type solution.

-To plot this out in simpler terms, let's look at what some of the problems to deal with are.
+To plot this out in simpler terms, let's look at what some of the problems to deal with are in order of priority.

 1. How to keep overall filesystem state synced.
+2. How to manage/sync large content.
+3. How to prevent large content from taking up space when you feel permanently done with it.
+4. How to stay out of the user's way when they're working in the user filesystem tree.
-1. How to share content.
+5. How to share content.
-1. How to download shared content.
+6. How to download shared content.
-1. How to hack on shared content.
+7. How to hack on shared content.
-1. How to contribute your hacks on shared content back to their source.
+8. How to contribute your hacks on shared content back to their source.
-1. How to manage/sync large content.
-1. How to prevent large content from taking up space when you feel permanently done with it.

-#### Submodules
-I think forcing the use of submodules is a poor choice because they impose a serious burden on any user who wishes to work within the spaces managed by Kioku.
-It's not a bad idea to make Kioku robust enough to handle cases where users deliberately use submodules, but it should not be a targeted use-case.

-#### Subtrees
-I'm still thinking through the implications of using subtrees, but the first thing that stands out is that their content is part of the parent repository history.
-This raises concerns with imported media.
-If someone feels totally done with a deck, addon, template, or media, they should be able to get rid of it with no strings attached.
-Subtrees also impose a burden on users in that they shouldn't mix commits with child and parent, and also have somewhat complex push requirements when contributing back upstream.
-I'm also not sure they can be branched without a fork.

-#### Subrepositories
-This is more user friendly, I think, but like subtrees it involves getting child content into parent history.
-It's nice because people can do what they want with that subrepository while staying out of Kioku's way and keep all their stuff synced easily.
-This is especially great for those who are making changes to stuff and want to still be able to sync without creating a fork.

-#### Roll-my-own
-I think I might need to take this route.
-It would probably end up being easier and clearer than any of the above.
-If the user doesn't ever need to create the repositories themselves (a la host API), I'd probably do something similar to submodules and make it fairly granular.
-However, I see it being very possible that people don't want to use any of the predefined host services, or they don't feel comfortable handing off a full-access token (though they'd be best off making a new account regardless), or perhaps wish to roll-their-own host.
-Some people may not care about bloat.
-This is the inherent problem with a multi-repository solution.
+Something I'd like to preface this with, concerning media size, is that the largest shared Anki decks I could find were under 250MB.
+My personal collection, which includes many video clips, is around 205MB.
+I imagine that could swell quite a bit over time, but I think it'll still be okay.

 Some helpful info.
 - https://git.wiki.kernel.org/index.php/SubprojectSupport?highlight=%2528subproject%2529